hs1955/rubiks-cube-opentk/README.md

 This repository is also archived and read-only.
 I do not plan to make further changes to this project.
 The Net Menu only has basic error checking, and doesn't check for pieces that can't exist.

+## CC0 License
+This project is under the CC0 License, meaning its completely under public domain.
+I have no interest in continuing this project, and would be happy if it helps anyone else in any manner - so create a fork and enjoy :)

 ## MP4s showcasing this project: